-Prague, Czech Republic – Granted, it wasn’t that difficult in the first place, but being a tourist in Prague is about to get a whole lot easier.
-The Czech capital’s municipal City Tourism office (PCT) announced it will launch, in April 2019, an official tourist and visitor pass.
+Prague, Czech Republic – Granted, it wasn’t that difficult in the first place, but being a tourist in the Czech capital is about to get a whole lot easier.
+The municipal City Tourism office (PCT) announced it will launch, in April 2019, an official Prague visitor and tourist pass.

 According to preliminary information, the pass, intended for all Prague visitors, will be available both in print and in various digital formats that users will be able to download.
 Still under development by municipal Operator ICT (OICT), its official name has yet to be unveiled.